-By joining our Photography Program, you will also have exclusive access to ride in our forward-facing rigid inflatable Explorer Boats - that get you to the action faster, travel further to discover more and allow you the space to get creative.
+By joining our Photography Program, you will also have exclusive excursions with your Photography Guides to allow you the space and time to get creative.

 Equipment needed

 As our Photography Program will cover instructions from taking photos to editing them, we encourage photographers to bring their cameras and other photography equipment as well as their devices to transfer and process images.
 Through a partnership with Sony Australia, we will provide industry-leading equipment for you to try onboard with the help of our Sony Ambassadors.